gabu-quest/sshler/README.md

 - HTMX-based file browser with “Open Terminal Here”
 - Auto-creates a starter config at first run
 - Honors your OpenSSH aliases; if DNS fails it resolves them via `ssh -G` and you can reset overrides with a single click
+- One-click file previews: view remote files in a new tab without leaving the browser

 ## Install (editable)